Diego Valencia: Club career

+Early years

+As a youth player, Valencia was with Academia La Serena before joining the Universidad Católica youth system.

 Universidad Catolica

 Valencia debuted the year 2018 in the match against Deportes Iquique in San Carlos de Apoquindo, on the following date, gave assistance for the goal of the draw against Palestinian in La Cisterna. in the year 2018 he converted his first goals, in the triumph of Catolica against Coquimbo Unido, a match that was also his debut as a starter in the team.

 Salernitana

 On 11 July 2022, Valencia signed a four-year contract with Italian club Salernitana.

+Atromitos (loan)

+On 9 September 2023, he joined on loan to Super League Greece side Atromitos on a deal for a year with an option to buy.

+Release by Salernitana

+On 2 February 2025, Valencia's contract with Salernitana was terminated by mutual consent.

 International career

 Diego managed to make the winning goal of the Chile national U20 team, when the Odesur won.

 In 2019, he was called to the national sub 20 team, after the injury of Nicolás Guerra.